yumyai/MetGEMs/README.md

 # MetGEMs
 ## Installation
 We recommend to install with pip in the conda environment.
 This tool has been tested with the linux environment only.
+It has numpy and pandas as dependency.
 ```
 conda create -n metgem_env python=3.7
 conda activate metgem_env